wvzuilen/PharoRoulette/README.md

 # PharoRoulette Alpha

 This project has started during the ESUG 2017.
 Inspired by the many speakers I wanted to learn more about web development using Seaside and in particular using callbacks.
-I'm no professional Smalltalker so please be free comment my solutions.
+I'm no professional Smalltalker so please be free to comment my chosen solutions.

 #### _Rien ne va plus !_